r3it/docs-customine.gusuku.io/content/actions/field/get_wareki_year.en.md

 #### The name of the era is set to

-Select the field for which you want to set the era name.
+Select the field for which you want to set the era name.  (optional)

 Only strings (one line) can be selected.

+If omitted, the era is not set in the field.
+It is possible to reference from other actions even if omitted.

 #### Japanese year set to

-Select the field for which you want to set Japanese year numbers.
+Select the field for which you want to set Japanese year numbers.  (optional)

 You can select a string (single line) or a numeric field.

 The first year of the era name is “1” instead of “1”.

+If omitted, the number of calendar years is not set in the field.
+It is possible to reference from other actions even if omitted.

 ## Limitations